Table of Contents

 To be a Christian is to be like Christ, who “went about doing good” (Acts 10:38).
 This means that Christians are those who walk in the path that Christ went which is doing good to all who need assistance.
 They do it with no selfish motive, but simply because the love of God fills their minds.
 They can’t help it.
 It comes natural to them.
 “It is God who works in you both to will and to do for His good pleasure” (Philippians 2:13)

-Love’s practical application is the test that is to decide the eternal destiny of all men.
+Love’s practical application is the test that decides the eternal destiny of all men.
 “He who says, “I know Him,” and does not keep His commandments, is a liar, and the truth is not in him” (1 John 2:4).
-Those whose religion is one of mere outward obedience to forms and observances will discover that such is not acceptable to God.
+Those whose religion is one of mere outward obedience to forms and observances will discover that such practices are not acceptable to God.
 Self-denying love that is producing unity among the believers, will convince the world that God did send His Son into the world to save mankind.
 This is God’s chosen method for His people to bear testimony to the truth of the gospel (John 17:21, 23).

-Such love, which shows no wish to exalt, justify, or gratify self, but is dedicated to selfless ministry to the needy, is an argument that unconverted men cannot oppose.
+Such charity, which shows no wish to exalt, justify, or gratify self, but is dedicated to selfless ministry to the needy, is an argument that unconverted men cannot oppose.
 “By this all will know that you are My disciples, if you have love for one another” (John 13:35).
-When the people see this love in the lives of converted men, their hearts will touched, and their minds will respond to the evidence of the power of truths.
-Thus, love is shown to be the greatest way of spreading the gospel and promoting the kingdom of God.
+When the people see this charity in the lives of converted men, their hearts will be touched, and their minds will respond to the evidence of the power of truths.
+Thus, charity is shown to be the greatest way of spreading the gospel and promoting the kingdom of God.

 In His service,